Nuto/LoRaTemperatureSensor/README.md

 The first housing variant (V1) still had few openings due to the additional optimization, the sensor now reacts faster to changes.
 The current housing variant is (V2)

-### Temperature profile
+### Temperature rise due to the esp32

-When measuring with a thermal imaging camera, it is now clearly visible that the ESP32 heats up the housing disadvantageously in continuous operation and influences the temperature measurement with a very high probability.
+When measuring with a thermal imaging camera, it is now clearly visible that the `ESP32` heats up the housing disadvantageously in continuous operation and influences the temperature measurement with a very high probability.
 The next development steps therefore go in the direction of deep sleep to improve this behavior.
+After my first tests in deep sleep I could see a temperature difference of `1.5°` which is the `deep sleep` code optimization.

 <img src="doc/FLIR0017.jpg" title="thermal camera" width="300">